notahat/machinist/README.markdown

 - [Ian White](http://github.com/ianwhite)

 Thanks to Thoughtbot's [Factory Girl](http://github.com/thoughtbot/factory_girl/tree/master).
 Machinist was written because I loved the idea behind Factory Girl, but I thought the philosophy wasn't quite right, and I hated the syntax.

-FAQ
-===

-### My blueprint is giving me really weird errors.
-Any ideas?

-If your object has an attribute that happens to correspond to a Ruby standard function, it won't work properly in a blueprint.

-For example:

-    OpeningHours.blueprint do
-      open { Time.now }
-    end

-This will result in Machinist attempting to run ruby's open command.
-To work around this use self.open instead.

-    OpeningHours.blueprint do
-      self.open { Time.now }
-    end